InsideSalesOfficial/insidesales-components/README.md

 ```

 ## Docs
-View the documentation at [http://austinknight.net/ui-components/](http://austinknight.net/ui-components/) for more info on using `insidesales-components`.
+View the documentation/storyboks at [http://insidesalesofficial.github.io/insidesales-components/storybook/](http://insidesalesofficial.github.io/insidesales-components/storybook/) for more info on using `insidesales-components`.

-Check out the [components Storybook](http://austinknight.net/ui-components/storybook) to use examples of the components.

 ## Development